jeffDL/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+California Vehicle Code stipulates that in the event of a left line only, drivers are to stay as close to the left as possible.
+Most of our techniques are depedent on a full 2-line border.
+We could put in failsafes to allow for adherence to one or the other in the even of a loss of lane, but this always presents the risk of a lane jump.

+Considering robustness, I could have packaged my code in helper functions, instead of dumping it into a giant video frame processing function at the end.
+So much of this project was taken directly from the lessons that I have worked in this way to minimize the extra overhead in nameing functions and passing variables back and forth.
+I intend to take more authority over the projects I originate.